shutkanos/Db-Attribute/readme.md

 DbAtribute - Database Atribute
 =========================

-This module allows you to save attributes of objects not in RAM, but in a database. the closest analogue is SQLAlchemy.
+This module allows you to save attributes of objects not in RAM, but in a database. the closest analogue is <a href='https://github.com/sqlalchemy/sqlalchemy'>SQLAlchemy</a>.
 Unlike SQLAlchemy, this module maximizes automatism, allowing the developer to focus on other details without worrying about working with the database.

 # Supported types